randy3k/UnitTesting-example/README.md

 Locally
 ----
 If you tests are written correctly and UnitTesting is installed, you can trigger UnitTesting via the command palette.
+Then in the input panel type: `UnitTesting-example`

 <img src='https://raw.github.com/randy3k/UnitTesting-example/fig/cp.png' width='500'></img>